aws-quickstart/cdk-eks-blueprints/docs/teams.md

 1. Self-documenting code.
 2. Centralized logic related to the team.
-3. A location to add additional provisioning, such as adding Kubernetes service accounts and/or infrastructure (for example, S3 buckets).
+3. A location to add additional provisioning, such as adding Kubernetes service accounts and/or infrastructure (for example, to an S3 bucket).
-4. IDE support to locate a team (for example, `CTRL+T` in VSCode to look up a class name).
+4. IDE support to locate a team (for example, `CTRL+T` in VS Code to look up a class name).

 The previous example is intended for a platform team, but it can be applied to a team with restricted access.